SwissBorg/pekko-persistence-postgres/README.md

 Postgres allows you to split your data between smaller tables (logical partitions) and attach new partitions on demand.
 Partitioning also applies to indexes, so instead of a one huge B-Tree you can have a number of capped tables with smaller indexes.

-You can read more on how Akka Persistence Postgres leverages partitioning in the _Supported journal schema variants_ section below.
+You can read more on how Pekko Persistence Postgres leverages partitioning in the _Supported journal schema variants_ section below.

 ### Minor PostgreSQL optimizations
 Beside the aforementioned major changes we did some minor optimizations, like changing the column ordering for [more efficient space utilization](https://www.2ndquadrant.com/en/blog/on-rocks-and-sand/).